April 27, 2015

 Today marks a historical tragedy of epic proportions, the sinking of the SS Sultana.
 The largest maritime disaster in our nation’s history occurred 150 years ago April 27, 1865, right outside of Memphis on the Mississippi River.
 Nearly 1,800 passengers lost their lives, a total greater than the better-known Titanic tragedy.
 In order to commemorate this grave loss of life, descendants of both victims and survivors came together for a day of activities on the river.

 Their Saturday began with the Descendants Association eating lunch at Harbor Landing on Mud Island.
 After lunch the group toured the Mississippi River Museum and Mud Island River Walk through the capable leadership provided by Mud Island River Park staff, Trey Giuntini and Alisa Bradley.

-Frank Fogleman, Mayor of Marion, Arkansas, the Marion Chamber of Commerce and the staff of the Sultana Disaster Museum in Marion indeed made the weekend a wonderful memory for all.
+Frank Fogleman, Mayor of Marion, Ark., the Marion Chamber of Commerce and the staff of the Sultana Disaster Museum in Marion indeed made the weekend a wonderful memory for all.
 The spontaneous formation by the group of descendants on the terrace steps of Beale Street Landing for a group photo captures the happy mood at the conclusion of the cruise!

-All photos are courtesy of Robert Burke, Marion, Ind., Jimmy Ogle, Library of Congress and Ken Keene.
+Photos are courtesy of Robert Burke, Marion, Ind., Jimmy Ogle, Library of Congress and Ken Keene.